-In FY19 the GAL program offered six Pre-Service trainings to 42 new applicants.
-In addition, the program provided numerous statewide training opportunities, the topics of which included working with transgender and non-binary youth, promoting resiliency in traumatized youth, youth justice, healing racial trauma, and related topics.
+In FY20 the GAL program offered two Pre-Service trainings to twenty-four new applicants.
+In addition, the program provided local and statewide training opportunities, including topics such as: promoting resiliency in traumatized youth, youth justice, healing racial trauma, residential placements, self-care, and other related topics.
+The GAL coordinators in each county traditionally host a local training opportunity for GALs once a month.

 The GAL Program is funded primarily with general funds.
-In FY19 NCASA awarded the Vermont GAL program a \$35,000 branding grant to develop recruitment and program awareness.
+In FY20 The Children's Justice Act Task Force also awarded the Vermont GAL program approximately \$20,000 to support volunteer training.

-NCASA standards indicate that there should be one full-time equivalent supervisor for every 30 volunteer GALs.
-In Vermont, the ratio is 1 full time equivalent supervisor for every 77 volunteer GALs.
-In FY19, the personnel cost for the Regional GAL Coordinators who supervise the volunteers was approximately \$140,404 from the general fund.
+NCASA/GAL standards indicate that there should be one full-time equivalent supervisor for every 30 volunteer GALs.
+In Vermont, the ratio is one full time equivalent supervisor for every 69 volunteer GALs.
+In FY20, the personnel cost for the Regional GAL Coordinators who supervise the volunteers was approximately \$204,680 from the General Fund.